skalra896-nutanix/int-k8s/labs/04_lab_persistence.md

-# Lab: Deploying Apps in Kubernetes
+# Lab: Using Data Persistence

 ## Overview
 In this lab we will explore how the Kubernetes resources StorageClass,